mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 In the future we could consider using the priority and weight fields of the SRV records.

 ## ChangeLog

+- 2024-08-20: Removed requirement for URI to have three '.' separated parts

 - 2024-03-06: Migrated from reStructuredText to Markdown.